 Healthcare providers look at the colors and shading on an X-ray to diagnose and treat health conditions.

 Chest X-rays require little to no preparation.
-When you get ready for the appointment, wear loose, comfortable clothing that does not contain metal (zippers, snaps, bra closures) and leave jewelry at home.
+When you get ready for your appointment, wear loose, comfortable clothing that doesn’t contain metal (zippers, snaps, bra closures) and leave jewelry at home.

 If you have body piercings, ask your X-ray center for specific instructions.
 Body jewelry can interfere with clear images.
-You may need to remove it or replace it with an acrylic retainer.
+You may need to remove them.

-You may change into a medical gown at your doctor’s office.
-The X-ray technologist will also ask you to remove all metal, such as eyeglasses, jewelry or hairpins.
+You may change into a medical gown at your provider’s office.
+The X-ray technologist will also ask you to remove necklaces or any other metal around your chest area.

 Typically, your chest X-ray consists of two parts: